-We have entered into employment agreements with Dr. Brisbin, our President and Chief Executive Officer, Ms. Gant, our Senior Vice President and Chief Financial Officer, Ms. McCamant, our Senior Vice President and Chief Operations Officer and Mr. Westfall, our Chairman of the Board.
-Mr. Westfall's employment agreement expired on December 31, 2007.
+We have entered into employment agreements with Dr. Brisbin, our President and Chief Executive Officer, Ms. Gant, our Chief Financial Officer, Senior Vice President and Treasurer, and Mr. Tipermas, our President of National Programs.
 These employment agreements, including the salary and bonus terms of such agreements, are described below.
+The provisions of these agreements relating to severance benefits following a termination of the executive's employment are described below under "Potential Payments Upon Termination or Change in Control."

+Dr. Brisbin.
 On April 2, 2007, we entered into an employment agreement with Dr. Brisbin.
-This agreement provides for an employment term of three years, with the agreement automatically renewable for successive one-year terms unless either party gives written notice not less than 60 days prior to expiration.
-The agreement provides that Dr. Brisbin will receive an initial annual base salary of \$250,000 for the first year of employment.
-Thereafter, the board of directors will review Dr. Brisbin's base salary at least annually and may increase, but not decrease, the salary then in effect based on such review.
-Dr. Brisbin is also eligible to receive an annual discretionary bonus up to \$250,000 in his first year of employment and an amount determined by the Board for each year of employment thereafter based on the achievement of performance targets established by the Board.
-The agreement also provides that Dr. Brisbin will be eligible for all standard company pension and welfare benefit programs in accordance with those generally afforded our employees and an automobile allowance of \$900 per month.
-If Dr. Brisbin's employment is terminated by us without cause or by Dr. Brisbin for good reason (as those terms are defined in the agreement), Dr. Brisbin will receive severance compensation in an amount equal to his then-current annual base salary through the end of the term of his employment agreement plus health benefits for such period.
-However, if Dr. Brisbin breaches his non-competition or non-solicitation obligations under his employment agreement at any time, he will no longer be entitled to receive any unpaid severance benefits.
+This agreement provides for an initial employment term of three years, with the agreement automatically renewing for successive one-year terms unless either party gives written notice not less than 60 days prior to expiration.
+Under the agreement, Dr. Brisbin received an annual base salary of \$250,000 for his first year of employment and the board of directors shall review Dr. Brisbin's base salary at least annually thereafter and may increase, but not decrease, the salary then in effect based on such review.
+Dr. Brisbin is also eligible to receive an annual discretionary bonus in an amount determined by the Board based on the achievement of performance targets established by the Board.
+The agreement also provides that Dr. Brisbin is eligible for all standard company pension and welfare benefit programs in accordance with those generally afforded our employees and an automobile allowance of \$900 per month.